gabrielzschmitz/advent-of-code/2025/day08/prompt.md

 Your list contains many junction boxes; connect together the _1000_ pairs of junction boxes which are closest together.
 Afterward, _what do you get if you multiply together the sizes of the three largest circuits?_

+## \--- Part Two ---

+The Elves were right; they _definitely_ don't have enough extension cables.
+You'll need to keep connecting junction boxes together until they're all in _one large circuit_.

+Continuing the above example, the first connection which causes all of the junction boxes to form a single circuit is between the junction boxes at `216,146,977` and `117,168,530`.
+The Elves need to know how far those junction boxes are from the wall so they can pick the right extension cable;
+multiplying the X coordinates of those two junction boxes (`216` and `117`) produces `_25272_`.

+Continue connecting the closest unconnected pairs of junction boxes together until they're all in the same circuit. _What do you get if you multiply together the X coordinates of the last two junction boxes you need to connect?_